iamvimal/DBMS-MINI-PROJECT-STARV/README.md

 7) Google Chrome Web Browser

 ***Instrustions***
-1) Copy the entire starvfoods folder from the CD onto the desktop.
+1) Copy the entire starvfoodsgit.tar.gz onto the desktop and extract it.
-2) On opening the starvfoods folder on the Desktop, right click in the window and select option "Open in Terminal".
+2) On opening the starvfoods folder, right click in the window and select option "Open in Terminal".
 3) To add all models (tables) to the database, type the command: "python2 manage.py make migrations".
 To apply all changes in the models, type the command: "python2 manage.py migrate".
 4) To start the virtual server, type the command: "python2 manage.py runserver".
 In case it doesn't work, find